Vitalik-Hakim/antimony/README.md

 Make sure to send me some  ANTY donations at this address `AQXpFQRZ49wwJJsdYuWqS3FjSNLSNmYTyB` it will be much appreciated.
 Linux or specifically Ubuntu Building instructions coming soon.
 Stay tuned.
 Thanks Have a nice day.
+### UPDATE
+To connect to a specified node from the activenodes file , just open `help` then `debug`.
+Choose `console` and type in this `addnode 192.. onetry ` replace the 192.. with the specific node hit Enter

 License
 -------